 Bergen - International Edvard Grieg Piano Competition

-The International Edvard Grieg Piano Competition is a biennial competition arranged by the Edvard Grieg Museum Troldhaugen in Bergen, Norway.
+The International Edvard Grieg Piano Competition is a biennial competition arranged by the KODE Art Museums and Composer Homes at the Edvard Grieg Museum Troldhaugen in Bergen, Norway.

 In 2000 professor Einar Steen-Nøkleberg founded the piano competition “Concours Grieg” in Oslo, a joint venture between European Piano Teachers' Association, Oslo Music Teachers' Association and Oslo Grieg Society.